Moving From Blogger To Wordpress – Maintaining Permalinks, Traffic & SEO

 http://localhost/wp3/2009/01/national-conference-on-advanced.html

 At this point you can use following php script.
 Just copy-paste following codes into a file with name like fix.php and save/upload it to wordpress folder.
-Then just open its URL form browser.
+Then just open its URL from browser.
 URL will be like: http://localhost/wp3/fix.php

 <?php